K-Kuyama/yet-another-UI-for-AW/docs/USAGE.md

 ![DashBoard](DashBoard.png)

-### 1. Input viewoints and date
+### 1. Input viewpoints and date

 - Select one or two viewpoint from the selector
-- Select the date from the date picker
+- Select the date from the date picker (Currently, 'week', 'month' not supported.)
-- Click "Show" button and just wait until graphs appear (Some time it takes a long time)
+- Click "Show" button and just wait until graphs appear (Some time it takes a long time.)

 ### 2. Reload CategoryEditor data